jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 machine for a few hours and debug a problem.

 Using very cryptic command line programs such as WinDbg, PowerShell or VIM on QWERTY is very painful.
-It???s amazing how much of that is just muscle memory.
+It's amazing how much of that is just muscle memory.
-Even if I get into QWERTY touch type mode I have to think very hard about what I???m typing in those types of programs.
-I flat out can???t use VIM but the rest I get by after a bit of frustration.
+Even if I get into QWERTY touch type mode I have to think very hard about what I'm typing in those types of programs.
+I flat out can't use VIM but the rest I get by after a bit of frustration.

 **Do you make less typos?**